Introduction to CSS Inheritance

 }

 d.
 The final CSS code should be similar to this.
-Please note, other properties can be added as per the choice.
+Please note that other properties can be added according to your preference.

 Code: